nicolas-cusan/breakpoint-helper/README.md

 ## Advanced usage

-In larger projects that use modules it is convenient to create a reusable breakpoint-helper instance and export the returned methods using destructuring.
+In larger projects it is convenient to create a reusable breakpoint-helper instance module and export the returned methods for easier usage.

 ```js
 // src/utils/bph.js or any other path